echolab-stanford/loss_damage/README.md

 ## 3. Generating country-year level dataset, BHM model coeffecients under different models & computing discounted damages
 #### a.
 ###### 0. ([3a0_run_gdptemp_panel.R](https://github.com/echolab-stanford/loss_damage/blob/5lag_pipeline_r2/scripts/working/analysis/3a0_run_gdptemp_panel.R))
+This script is used to generate the gdp-temp panel to be used for analysis of the 0-lag model.
 ###### 1.([3a1_run_gdptemp_panel_bhmbs.R](https://github.com/echolab-stanford/loss_damage/blob/5lag_pipeline_r2/scripts/working/analysis/3a1_run_gdptemp_panel_bhmbs.R))
+This script generates the country-year temperature and gdp dataset with
+# the bootstrapped BHM regression coeffecients
 ###### 2.([3a2_run_gdptemp_panel_5lags.R](https://github.com/echolab-stanford/loss_damage/blob/5lag_pipeline_r2/scripts/working/analysis/3a2_run_gdptemp_panel_5lags.R))
-This script is used to generate the gdp-temp panel to be used for analysis.
+This script is used to generate the gdp-temp panel to be used for analysis of the 5-lag model.

 #### b.
 ###### 0. ([3b0_run_bhm_model.R](https://github.com/echolab-stanford/loss_damage/blob/5lag_pipeline_r2/scripts/working/analysis/3b0_run_bhm_model.R))